 Top Tips for Musical Theatre Grant Applicants

-Taken from Grant Writing for Musical Theatre workshop, hosted by Margo Charlton from Toronto Arts Council and Mitchell Marcus from Acting Up Stage.
+Notes from a grant writing workshop for Musical Theatre, hosted by Margo Charlton from Toronto Arts Council and Mitchell Marcus from Acting Up Stage.

 Top Tips for Musical Theatre Grant Applicants: